What to Ask Your Doctor About Insulin

-Ask what to do if your blood sugar isn't staying within range, and how often you need to have your A1C level tested.
+Ask what to do if your blood sugar doesn’t stay within range, and how often you need to have your A1C level tested.

 What side effects could I have from the insulin?

-Insulin can have side effects, most commonly low blood sugar and weight gain.
-Ask your doctor what side effects you might have, and what to do if you experience them.
+The most common side effects are low blood sugar and weight gain.
+Ask your doctor what others you might have, and what to do if you get them.

 How should I store my insulin?

-Most insulin manufacturers recommend storing insulin in the refrigerator, but injecting cold insulin can be uncomfortable.
+Most insulin makers recommend storing it in the refrigerator, but injecting cold insulin can be uncomfortable.
 Make sure it’s at room temperature before injecting.
 Ask your doctor whether to store your insulin in the fridge or at room temperature.
 Also find out how long your insulin will last, and how to tell if it has gone bad.

 Can I reuse syringes?

-Reusing syringes can lower your costs.
-Ask your doctor whether you can safely reuse your syringes, and how to keep them clean to prevent infection.
-If you throw out your syringes after each use, learn how to safely dispose of them.
+Doing so can lower your costs.
+Ask your doctor if that’s safe for you, and how to keep your syringes clean, so you don’t get an infection.
+If you throw out your syringes after each use, ask how to safely dispose of them.

-- How are you feeling while taking your insulin?
+- How do you feel while taking your insulin?

 - How are you responding to your insulin dose?
 Are you having any problems with high or low blood sugar?